Centre In Scotland

 All students take The Scottish Enlightenment, a course specifically designed for the American students who are part of the Principia program at the University.
 The course examines the major figures of this important period of Scottish history, with topics ranging from Adam Smith and economics to David Hume and philosophy to Lord Kelvin (William Thomson) and science.
 Students will also choose two or three other courses from the many options offered at the university.

 Because the school’s laboratory courses are different than those at Centre, not all science courses will replace courses in Centre’s science curriculum; science students must check with science faculty at Centre to see what courses will earn science credit as substitutions.
-In late February, those selected will meet with students who studied in Glasgow in the fall to discuss specific classes they took as well as other things.
+In March, those selected will meet with students who studied in Glasgow in the fall to discuss specific classes they took as well as other things.

 Deadlines & Requirements